microsoft/prose/team.md

 Ivan is a Researcher in the PROSE team.
 Previously, he was a research assistant at TU Wien ([Formal Methods in Systems Engineering](http://forsyte.at/) group), where he worked on applying formal methods and programming languages in programming education and cost analysis.
 Ivan's research interests include program synthesis, programming languages, and software engineering.
+{% include about-row-end.liquid.html %}

+{% include about-row-start.liquid.html name="Ashish Tiwari" link="http://www.csl.sri.com/users/tiwari" %}
+Ashish Tiwari received his B.Tech degree in Computer Science from the Indian Institute of Technology, Kanpur in 1995, and his Ph.D. in Computer Science from the State University of New York at Stony Brook in 2000.
+He has published over 75 peer-reviewed research papers in the areas of formal methods, static program analysis, automated deduction, synthesis, hybrid systems, and symbolic computation.
+His work on automated abstractions of hybrid systems and program synthesis is widely cited.
+Dr. Tiwari has served as a PI or co-PI on several National Science Foundation (NSF) and National Aeronautics and Space Administration (NASA) funded grants.
+He was a Staff Scientist in the Formal Methods group of the Computer Science Laboratory at SRI International before joining the PROSE team.
+{% include about-row-end.liquid.html %}

 </div>